ajbaker2/InteractiveViz/interactive_proposal.md

 - Scrollytelling is the concept I've been discussing of following a narrative as a user scrolls down the page, all the while the background and other visuals are changing to help support this narrative
 - There are several examples on this page, including one on [The impact of COVID on Africa](https://mo.ibrahim.foundation/our-research/data-stories/covid-19-africa-challenging-road-recovery)

+### Option Choice
+- I believe what I have mentioned above would qualify as a "interactive map" (since "Spain Lives in Flats" is labeled as such on the webpage), therefore Option A
+- I have put a relevant question below, but I am hoping that this concept of "scrollytelling" that explores a map of the world with some integrated interactivity is acceptable

 # Questions
 1. I mentioned this above, but I am confused by two of the files in the Kaggle data, which are the "adult_population_covered" datasets.
 Could you held clue me into what these datasets are describing?
 2. Do you think this data alone would be enough to build a quality interactive website?
 I'm thinking I can build a narrative off the data and do something like the "Spain Lives In Flats" site where we keep looking at different parts of the world.
 If not, I can for sure look for more data, but I've found that sometimes one data source can be enough like with my static project